alexandre-barroso/a-formal-theory-of-phonological-equivalence/README.md

 [![DOI](https://zenodo.org/badge/1334718126.svg)](https://doi.org/10.5281/zenodo.21941367)

 This repository contains the public code and data accompanying my doctoral dissertation, that can be found [here](https://phd.alexandrebarroso.com).
 It collects the exact calculations, formal proofs, worked examples, and reduced empirical tables used in the dissertation.
 The formal aspects of this research were developed between 2024 and 2026.
-See also [PhonoScript Project](https://github.com/alexandre-barroso/phonoscript_project).
+See also [PhonoScript](https://github.com/alexandre-barroso/phonoscript_project).

 ## Contents